-Rear Speaker Out (Black)
+Rear Speaker Out

-Use this audio jack to connect rear speakers in a 4/5.1/7.1-channel audio configuration.
+This jack can be used to connect rear speakers in a 4/5.1/7.1-channel audio configuration.

 Optical S/PDIF Out Connector

 This connector provides digital audio out to an external audio system that supports digital optical audio.
 Before using this feature, ensure that your audio system provides an optical digital audio in connector.